wyv3rn/vim-tinycpp/README.md

 * Generate (empty) function/method definition based on declaration
 * Refactor function/method signature: If you changed the signature in one of declaration/definition, tinycpp should help you adopting the other
+* For a "combined" function/method declaration and definition: move definition to source file (and maybe the opposite, i.e. merge definition with declaration)